magikerwin/1st-Julia-DL-CV-Marathon/README.md

 # :runner: 1st-DL-CVMarathon in Julia

-Personal uploading space for the [1st-Julia-DL-CV-Marathon](https://julia.cupoy.com/), which is a marathon of training your web crawling skill.
+Personal uploading space for the [1st-Julia-DL-CV-Marathon](https://julia.cupoy.com/), which is a marathon of training your programming skill in Julia.

 <img src="./indexBanner.png">